 (YouTube)

-Don Adams played agent 86 in "Get Smart" which aired on NBC from 1965 to 1969 and was in the top 15 during its first year, the 1965-66 season.
+Don Adams played Agent 86 in "Get Smart," which aired on NBC from 1965 to 1969 and ranked in the top 15 during its first year, 1965-66.
 Here is a compilation of the "Best of Get Smart-Season One).

 (YouTube)